microsoft/BotFramework-WebChat/HOOKS.md

 React Hooks will make your code cleaner and shorter, and also greatly improve readability.

-Web Chat expose our APIs through React Hooks.
-This API surface enables us to freely move stuff behind the scene, introduce new APIs, and a safe way to deprecate APIs.
-It will also make it easier to shuffle work between our internal Redux store and React Context.
+Web Chat exposes APIs through React Hooks.
+This API surface enables us to freely move things behind the scene, introduce new APIs, and safely deprecate APIs.
+It will also make it easier to shuffle work between the internal Redux store and React Context.

 ## Two types of hooks

 We design our hooks largely with two basic shapes:

 -  Actions, these are functions that you can call at any time to perform a side-effect
--  Properties, these are getter function with an optional setter
+-  Properties, these are getter functions with an optional setter
    -  This is same as [React State Hook pattern](https://reactjs.org/docs/hooks-state.html), but setters are optional
    -  If the value is changed, React will call your render function again

 ### Actions

-All actions will return a function that you can call later.
+All actions will return a function that can be called at a later point.
 For example, if you want to focus to the send box, you will use the following code:

 ```js
 const focusSendBox = useFocusSendBox();